Sardar-123/sepa_rulebook_project/README.md

 # SEPA Rulebook Project

 This project is designed to compare two XSD files and generate an impact analysis report.
-It uses Streamlit for the web interface and Gemini API  for generating impact summaries and test scenarios.
+It uses Flask for the web interface and Gemini API  for generating impact summaries and test scenarios.

 ## Project Structure